 Glucose, postprandial; glucose, two-hour postprandial; two-hour PPG; two-hour postprandial blood sugar

 This is a blood test to check for diabetes.
 If you have diabetes, your body doesn't make enough insulin to keep your blood sugar in check.
-This means your blood sugar levels are too high, and over time this can lead to serious health problems including nerve and eye damage.
+This means your blood sugar levels are too high, and over time this can lead to serious health problems including heart, nerve, kidney, and eye damage.

 You may need this test if your healthcare provider wants to see if you have diabetes or another insulin-related disorder, especially if you have symptoms such as: